 4. Buying or renting

 There are no pros and cons for this because it depends on your preference.
-I’m a hamster when it comes to collecting books in any (print, digital and audio) form, so an audiobook rental service feels like a sacrilege.
+I’m a hamster when it comes to collecting books in any (print, digital and audio) form, so an audio rental service feels like a sacrilege.
 (If your local library has a contract with OverDrive, Hoopla or, borrowing definitely has the advantage of being free.)

 5. Abridged or unabridged

 Abridged audiobooks are shortened and modified for better listening experience.
 Unabridged audiobooks are being read as they have been written.
 While most stores offer both, some pride themselves in offering only unabridged.

 6. Popular apps for getting and listening to audiobooks

 Most distributors have their own apps for buying or renting audio content and for listening.
 In the following, we list our favourites.